aws-samples/aws-modernization-with-hashicorp-terraform/content/030_self_guided_setup/34_start_cloud9workspace.md

 ## Create a new Cloud9 IDE environment

 1 .
 Within the AWS console, use the region drop list to select **us-east-1 (N. Virginia)**.
-This will ensure the workshop script provisions the resources in this same region..
+This will ensure the workshop script provisions the resources in this same region.

 2 .
 Navigate to the [Cloud9 console](https://console.aws.amazon.com/cloud9/home) or just search for it under the **AWS console services** menu.